 - Five professors met in San Antonio and signed a Letters of Incorporation in 1932.
-This event took about a year in planning. - Charter members: - Charles Adkisson, Physicist, Texas State College for Women - Clyde Reed, Biologist, Texas College of Arts and Industries at Kingsville - W. Joseph McConnell, Mathematician, North Texas State College - John Kern Strecker, Biologist, Baylor Museum - Harris Parks, Botanist/Entomologist, Texas A&M Expt.
+This event took about a year in planning.
+The Charter of the TAS was filed in the Office of the Secretary of State on 11-27-1929. - Charter members: - Charles Adkisson, Physicist, Texas State College for Women - Clyde Reed, Biologist, Texas College of Arts and Industries at Kingsville - W. Joseph McConnell, Mathematician, North Texas State College - John Kern Strecker, Biologist, Baylor Museum - Harris Parks, Botanist/Entomologist, Texas A&M Expt.
 Station, San Antonio

-Texas Academy of Science, 1989-2013
+Texas Academy of Science, 1989-2012

-- TAS enters technology age with website, Facebook page, and PowerPoint presentations. - TAS becomes financially affluent allowing the Academy to promote our mission through awards and research grants. - The Academy becoming more active proponent of science education through support of the Texas Science Olympiad and testimony before Texas Board of Education regarding evolution in textbooks. - The Academy becomes international by providing grants for Mexican scientist for travel expenses to present papers at annual meetings. - Annual Meetings setting new records each year for abstract submissions, poster presentations, award presentations, and number of participants. - TAS donates archives to the Texas Collection at Baylor University, preserving our historical documents in perpetuity.
+- TAS enters technology age with website, Facebook page, and PowerPoint presentations. - TAS becomes financially affluent allowing the Academy to promote our mission through awards and research grants. - The Academy becoming more active proponent of science education through support of the Texas Science Olympiad and testimony before Texas Board of Education regarding evolution in textbooks. - The Academy becomes international by providing grants for Mexican scientist for travel expenses to present papers at annual meetings. - Annual Meetings setting new records each year for abstract submissions, poster presentations, award presentations, and number of participants.